ahoysolutions/query-filters/README.md

 Afterwards, a new query filter class will be added to your ```app/Filters/``` directory.

 ### Adding filter methods
-To add a filter method to an filter class, simply add a function to the class, then register the method's name in the ```$filters``` array.
+To add a filter method to an filter class, simply add a function to the class.
 For example, assume you have an incoming request with a query string that looks like ```www.example.com/posts?user=johnsmith&popular```.

 Your filters class might then look like this: